Data Tier Routing Patterns

 }

-CCR introduces additional routing constraints because follower indices inherit allocation settings from the leader cluster.
-In multi-cluster deployments, routing patterns must account for network topology and storage tier parity.
+CCR adds a second routing surface because follower indices inherit allocation settings from the leader.
+In multi-cluster deployments, routing patterns must account for network topology and storage-tier parity across clusters.
 If a leader index routes to data: hot, the follower must either mirror that routing or explicitly override it via index.routing.allocation.require on the follower side.
+The credentials and endpoint scoping that make cross-cluster calls safe are governed by Security & Access Boundaries.

-Misconfigured CCR routing causes persistent UNASSIGNED shards when follower nodes lack matching attributes.
+Misconfigured CCR routing produces persistent UNASSIGNED shards whenever follower nodes lack matching attributes.
 To enforce deterministic placement in replicated environments:

-1. Define identical node.attr.tier labels across leader and follower clusters.
+1. Define identical node.attr.data labels across leader and follower clusters wherever tier parity exists.

-2. Use index templates on the follower cluster to inject require filters before replication initializes.
+2. Apply index templates on the follower cluster to inject require filters before replication initializes.

-3. Avoid cross-tier replication where network latency exceeds acceptable thresholds for write acknowledgment.
+3. Avoid cross-tier replication where network latency exceeds the acceptable window for write acknowledgment.

-4. Monitor plugins.replication.follower.index.routing.allocation.require to ensure follower overrides do not conflict with leader metadata propagation.
+4. Audit follower routing by checking index.routing.allocation.require on follower indices so overrides never conflict with leader metadata propagation.

 Python